Tucupita Marcano Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- Reds pitchers combine to allow 22 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- The Reds rank 13th in baseball in home runs surrendered (22 total, one per game).

-- Cessa gets the start for the Reds, his fourth of the season.
-He is 0-2 with a 13.50 ERA and three strikeouts through 12 2/3 innings pitched.
+- The Reds will send Greene (0-0) out for his fifth start of the season.
+He is 0-0 with a 4.24 ERA and 24 strikeouts through 17 2/3 innings pitched.

-- In his last appearance -- in relief on Friday -- the righty tossed 2/3 innings against the Pittsburgh Pirates while surrendering hits.
+- In his last time out -- in relief on Saturday -- the right-hander tossed 2/3 innings against the Pittsburgh Pirates while surrendering hits.

-- The 30-year-old has an ERA of 13.50, with 2.3 strikeouts per nine innings, in three games this season.
-Opponents have a .417 batting average against him.
+- The 23-year-old has put up an ERA of 4.24, with 12.7 strikeouts per nine innings, in four games this season.
+Opponents are hitting .282 against him.

 © 2023 Data Skrive.
 All rights reserved.